dc232/Google_test_task/README.md

 default-allow-ssh       default  INGRESS    65534     tcp:22
 ```

-so the rules
+So the rules
 - default-allow-http
 - default-allow-https
 - default-allow-internal
 - default-allow-ssh

 Make sense to have and these ports are in use
-so 443 from the loadbalancer to port 80 on the backend
+So 443 from the load balancer to port 80 on the backend
-and then port 22 via ansible to manage the insatnces
+and then port 22 via ansible to manage the instances
-The internal rules are ok as well becuase they are not public facing
+The internal rules are ok as well because they are not public facing

-The only rule that is uncessary is
+The only rule that is unnecessary is
 - default-allow-rdp

-Which is for Remote desktop acess if using windows clients
+Which is for Remote desktop access if using windows clients
 However even though the port is exposed in the network the port itself is not being used by any service

-The ICMP rule is debateable on the one hand it allows hackers to map out the network or expose the infrasture to the ping of death if enough traffic is sent but may be usefull in the event that something goes wrong.
+The ICMP rule is debateable on the one hand it allows hackers to map out the network or expose the infrastructure to the ping of death if enough traffic is sent but may be useful in the event that something goes wrong.
-However there is partial migitation becuase of the autoscaling if exposed to the ping of death
+However there is partial mitigation because of the auto scaling if exposed to the ping of death

 ## SSL cert security attempts
 ![invalid ssl certificate due to invalid certificate authority](https://user-images.githubusercontent.com/11795947/38024864-30d6d61e-327e-11e8-9980-cd2b2fb933bb.png)
-From the image above I attempted to sighn a CSR to a CA to see weather or not the IP address would be seen as trusted on the clients machines.
-Unfortunatley this did not work and the CA was untrusted
+From the image above I attempted to sign a CSR to a CA to see whether or not the IP address would be seen as trusted on the client’s machines.
+Unfortunately this did not work and the CA was untrusted

 ![lets encrypt no cert as bare ip address](https://user-images.githubusercontent.com/11795947/38025000-b8d32d38-327e-11e8-9dfa-e13594bc1346.png)
-This was my second attempt at getting the SSL certifcate signed.
-However as the load balancer IP is bare then lets encrpt did not sighn it meaning it is untrusted
+This was my second attempt at getting the SSL certificate signed.
+However as the load balancer IP is bare then lets encrypt did not sign it meaning it is untrusted

 ![self-sighned-error-https-load-balancer](https://user-images.githubusercontent.com/11795947/38025095-08b96ac4-327f-11e8-8fa6-3b206a06ed23.png)
-Shows my attempt at trying understand how the load balancer see the certifcate.
+Shows my attempt at trying understand how the load balancer see the certificate.
 Again comes back as untrusted

 ![sighned-certificate](https://user-images.githubusercontent.com/11795947/38025333-e47a93bc-327f-11e8-9d75-a95b8a2815da.png)
 3rd attempt at trying to get the certificate signed but fails on error, this method is the same as the lets encrypt method

-The reason why I tried all theese attempts was because I wanted to try get a trusted certificate that I could present to the user to say that the site presented form thr load balancer is trusted
+The reason why I tried all these attempts was because I wanted to try get a trusted certificate that I could present to the user to say that the site presented form the load balancer is trusted

-## Attempt at securing the instances through interal IP addressing
+## Attempt at securing the instances through internal IP addressing

 ![attempt_to_get_internal_ip_address_to_talk_to_the_load_balancer](https://user-images.githubusercontent.com/11795947/38027856-fec32b7c-3288-11e8-9bed-5628bf3ea906.png)